Sophie's Journey Chapter 6

 “They speak their own way, Thomas,” Sophie said, tightening the knot on a sack.
 “The Lord understands all languages.
 We only need to follow the Brother who leads us.
 Keep your pack high on your shoulders.
 We must walk to the other station.”

-The North Sea was a different beast, not like the Baltic.
+The North Sea crossing was different from the Baltic.
 They boarded the ship for Hull.
-The wind tore at their clothes.
-It had a predatory hunger.
-It smelled of brine—ancient, cold depths.
+The wind was strong and cold, and the air smelled of salt.

-The sky was the color of a painful bruise.
-The clouds rolled in low and heavy.
-Sophie found a corner of the deck.
-She huddled the children against a wooden crate.
-She shielded them from the spray.
-The ship began to roll before they cleared the harbor, a long, sickening pitch.
-A tray of tins clattered across the deck.
+The sky was dark and cloudy.
+Sophie found a corner of the deck and gathered the children near a wooden crate to protect them from the spray.
+The ship started to roll before they left the harbor, and a tray of tins slid across the deck.

 "Are we sinking, Mama?"
 Peter asked.
 His voice cracked.
 He was most like his father.
 He had a quiet logic.
 It usually kept him calm.
 But now his hands shook.
 He could barely hold his cap.